Oregon ConSim Journal

 - The Austro-Hungarian Army and National Identity 1867–1914

 - The Polish Legion in 1914

 - Revised Victory Conditions for the Grand Campaign scenario

 - Two replacement Player Aid Cards for 1914, Twilight in the East

 Scenario replay of The Battle of Ivangorod on Yockbo’s Boardgame Blog.

-Dutch language review by Hans Korting on the Ducosim wiki.
+English translation of Dutch language review by Hans Korting from the Ducosim wiki.